alkrauss48/simple-slides/public/instructions.md

 Resize your window and try it!

-See!

 This style means less content
 per slide

 And faster changing of slides

-Notice the bar on the bottom
-of the screen too

-It measures your progress

 You can refresh the page,
 and your current slide will stick.
 Try it!

 You can even share the URL,
 and it will load at the current slide

+Notice the bar on the bottom
+of the screen too

+It measures your progress

 **Simple Slides** uses
 [markdown](https://www.markdownguide.org/) to render slides